Blinks - NSF REU - BEACON Internship Program

 Friday Harbor, WA.
 98250

 Students who are selected will be notified in late March.

 - Dr. Sophie George.
-The effect of food patches on the behavior of seastar larvae in haloclines.
+The effects of phytoplankton patches and fluctuating salinity on protein expression and the behavior of echinoderm larvae in haloclines.

 - Dr. Jim Murray.
 Neuroethology: How brains control behavior.

 - Dr. Tony Pires.
 Impacts of ocean acidification on metamorphosis.

 - Dr. Adam Summers, Stephanie Crofts.
 The effect of tooth arrangement on ability to fracture prey.

 - Dr. Dawn Vaughn.
 Prone to Clone: When do mothers influence larval cloning?